sturiandre/av_it_subs/doc/revise_en.md

 1. create (for free) an account on [GitHub](https://www.github.com) ("Sign Up" and follow the procedure up to verify the email);

-2. tell me the GitHub username [authentication](../data/users.csv).
+2. tell me the GitHub username for [authentication](../data/users.csv).

-	A test file name will be answered: review and submit the revision, * as illustrated * in the procedure set out for [translators](translate.md).
+	A test file name will be answered: review and submit the revision, *as illustrated* in the procedure set out for [translators](translate.md).

 	Once done, if you feel reasonably comfortable with it